 - Complete Entrance Loan Counseling at www.studentloans.gov

-For questions or assistance, please contact Shanan Woods, Senior Financial Aid Counselor for graduate programs.
+For questions or assistance, please contact Shanan Woods, Assistant Director of Financial Aid.

 All students enrolled half time or more are required to complete a Health History Form prior to the start of Orientation.
 Oregon State Law requires all entering University students to show proof of measles vaccine (MMRs), unless they meet certain exemptions.
 International students may have additional required immunizations.
 Students who have not fulfilled these state requirements will not be permitted to attend class.
-The Bishop Wellness Center will provide onsite immunizations during Orientation.
+Please ask your health care provider about any needed immunizations.

 All domestic students enrolled half time or more are required to have health insurance coverage.
 You will be automatically enrolled in the university provided plan unless you submit a waiver to opt-out and remain on your own health insurance plan.